 The desire for improved control, manageability, and flexibility.

-Though on the other end, there are individuals who downgrade to low-end servers for cost-reduction purposes.
+On the other end, there are individuals who downgrade to low-end servers for cost-reduction purposes.
 Server migration also involves two key aspects, namely; domain migration and hosting server migration.
 For the bulk of this blog, we’ll explore both categories.
 For instance, the difference between switching hosting providers (such as GoDaddy to AWS)and transferring domain names (for instance, example.com to example.info).

 What is Domain name migration?

 Domain migration in simple terms means moving a website from one domain name (example.co) to another (example.info), without data security loss or impairment.
 Principally, when transferring a domain name, then you don’t require a backup since there will be no file transfer between servers.
 Although DNS (Domain Name System) information must be transferred as a requisite to have a record of the change.
 Protocol change may also take place when a non-secure website is moved to a secure website, like when an HTTP website is moved to HTTPS.
-Basically, reasons for changing domain names differ, for example, it could be a choice to move from a generic domain like .com to a more geographically specific one like .in or .cn.
+Reasons for changing domain names differ, for example, it could be a choice to move from a generic domain like .com to a more geographically specific one like .in or .cn.

 What is hosting server migration?

-Hosting Server Migration means basically moving from one hosting service provider to another.
+Hosting Server Migration means moving from one hosting service provider to another.
 When you are migrating, you will need to institute a full backup of your website along with the database files on your device before initiating the migration process.
 Also, be sure that all your server-side scripting can be installed on your new hosting platform and that your website can run smoothly on the new server.
 There can be multiple reasons to migrate from one host provider to another:

 The desire to take advantage of the new technology stack or better service